 When collecting data, prices are gathered from various outlets.
 This includes supermarkets, service providers, and online platforms.
 The data collected from these sources cover a wide range of categories such as housing, food, clothing, healthcare, and transportation.

-The index uses a base year as a reference point, with the formula comparing the current cost of the basket to its cost in the base year:
+The CPI uses a base year as a reference point to track price changes.
+The formula compares the current cost of the basket to its cost in the base year:

 CPI=(Cost of Basket in Base Year / Cost of Basket in Current Year)×100

 When calculating CPI, seasonal and regional adjustments should be taken into consideration.
-Seasonal adjustments are applied to account for predictable fluctuations, such as increased heating costs in winter or higher travel expenses during summer.
-Regional variations may also be factored in for localized indices.
+Seasonal adjustments help account for predictable changes, like higher heating costs in winter or increased travel expenses during summer.
+Regional differences are also considered to reflect price variations in different areas, making the index more accurate and relevant for localized data.

 There are several types of CPI in terms of addressing different economic needs and providing insights into price changes.
 Let's take a look at how they serve distinct purposes in economic analysis and decision-making.